Resume Bullet Points or Paragraphs?

 Which one was easier to read and digest?

-Obviously, the bullet points are more reader friendly.
-Always write resume bullet points instead of paragraphs.
+Obviously, the bullet points are more reader-friendly.
+Always use resume bullet points instead of paragraphs.

 Can I combine both bullet points and paragraphs?

 You can combine bullets and paragraphs, but only where you have a lot of relevant and useful information.
-In this case, it’s better to write a short paragraph of 2-3 sentences, summarizing the duties and scope of your role, followed by bullet points that showcase your accomplishments.
-Keep both sections short and punchy - around 4-6 bullet points is a reasonable guideline.
+In this case, it’s better to write a short paragraph of two to three sentences summarizing the duties and scope of your role, followed by bullet points that showcase your accomplishments.
+Keep both sections short and punchy - around four to six bullet points is a reasonable guideline.

 Here’s an example of how you could combine resume bullet points and paragraphs: